Wojciech Szczęsny: 2018 FIFA World Cup and UEFA Euro 2020

+2022: Nations League and FIFA World Cup

+On 25 September 2022, he became the most capped goalkeeper in the Polish football history by participating in an away UEFA Nations League match against Wales, which Poland won 1–0 and secured its place in the League A of the tournament.
+It was his 66th appearance in the national team, which allowed him to surpass the record previously held by Artur Boruc.

 In November 2022, Szczęsny was named in the final squad for the 2022 FIFA World Cup in Qatar.
-On 26 November, he saved a penalty from Al-Dawsari and another rebound shot from Al-Breik in a 2–0 win over Saudi Arabia.
+On 26 November, he saved a penalty from Salem Al-Dawsari and another rebound shot from Mohammed Al-Breik in a 2–0 victory over Saudi Arabia.
 On 30 November, he saved his second penalty of the World Cup against Lionel Messi of Argentina, becoming only the third goalkeeper in history to save two penalties at one World Cup tournament alongside Jan Tomaszewski (1974) and Brad Friedel (2002).
-Despite a 2–0 loss against the latter, Poland qualified to the round of 16 ahead of Mexico on goal difference, with his double saves against Saudi Arabia proved crucial in securing Poland a place in the last sixteen.
+Despite a 2–0 loss against the latter, Poland qualified to the round of 16 ahead of Mexico on goal difference, with his double saves against Saudi Arabia proving crucial in securing Poland a place in the last sixteen.
+The team were eliminated in the next round, losing out 3–1 to eventual runners-up France.

+UEFA Euro 2024

+On 26 March 2024, in the Euro 2024 qualifying play-off final, Szczęsny saved the deciding penalty from Daniel James during the shoot-out, which Poland won 5–4 against Wales after a goalless draw, sending his country through the tournament.
+The same year in June, Szczęsny was selected in the squad for Euro 2024.
+He previously hinted at retirement from international football at the end of the tournament.
+He appeared in Poland's opening group matches against Netherlands and Austria, both of which ended in defeat, resulting in Poland's elimination in the first round of the competition; he did not feature in the final match against France, which ended in a 1–1 draw.